linkmalloc/proudbisayabai.ph/_posts/2021-02-03-rabbit-village-ohh-so-adorable-if-you-ever-need-to-talk-something-out-these-rabbits-in-“rabbiton”-are-all-ears.md

 layout: post
 title: "Rabbit Village.
 Ohh so adorable!
 If you ever need to talk something out, these rabbits in “Rabbiton” are ALL EARS! "
+description: Enjoy your day here at Rabitton by Shekinah Farm.
+Aside from seeing rabbits, you can dine at their cottages with lots of good meals to try, especially the Rabbit Burgers.
 categories:
   - destination
 tags: